Crawford Goldsby: Life as an outlaw

 At this time, Goldsby was wanted for shooting Lewis, while Jim Cook was wanted on larceny charges.
 The men did not want to be seen by the authorities, so they stopped at a hotel and restaurant run by an acquaintance, Effie Crittenden.
-They coaxed her go to Tahlequah to get their money.
+They coaxed her to go to Tahlequah to get their money.
 On her way back, she was followed by Sheriff Ellis Rattling Gourd, who hoped to capture Goldsby and the Cooks.
 On June 17, 1894, Sheriff Rattling Gourd and his posse got into a gunfight with Goldsby and the Cook brothers.
 One of Gourd's men, Deputy Sequoyah Houston, was killed, and Jim Cook was injured.
 The authorities fled, but later on, when Effie Crittenden was asked if Goldsby had been involved, she stated that it was not Goldsby, but it was Cherokee Bill.
 After her statement, Crawford Goldsby got the nickname "Cherokee Bill" and became known as one of the most dangerous men of the Indian Territory.

 After this, the Cooks and Goldsby formed the Cook Gang and began to terrorize Oklahoma.
 Between August and October, Goldsby and the Cooks went on a crime spree, robbing banks, stagecoaches, and stores, and mercilessly killing those who stood in their way.
 During this time, Goldsby's hair started to fall out due to a disease inherited from his grandfather.
 The disease left him with so little hair on his head, he decided to shave the remainder off.